 Weather, Storms & Environmental Wear

 Local weather strongly impacts wind system longevity.
 High winds and storms hit blades and towers hard, with flying debris a real threat.
 In cold climates, ice buildup on blades adds weight and causes serious imbalance.
 Coastal locations deal with extra risk of rust due to salt, while any tall metal setup attracts lightning.
-This is why I always check lightning protection gear right along with the rest of the annual inspection.
+This is why lightning protection, tower condition, grounding, and corrosion checks should be part of a proper inspection routine.
+Some owners put blade covers in place for bad weather or reinforce their towers for extra confidence.
+Keeping trees pruned back helps protect against flying branches, and clearing the tower base helps avoid moisture and ground movement issues.

 How Maintenance Affects Energy Production